thomas-neitmann/thomas-adventuRe/content/posts/2020-06-11-calculating-change-from-baseline-in-r.markdown

 # ... with 2,086 more rows
 ```

 Looks good!
 However, this method will fail if there is no baseline value.
-In such a case the value of the first visit—regardless of whether or nor it was really baseline—would be subtracted from the other visit values.
+In such a case the value of the first visit—regardless of whether or not it was really baseline—would be subtracted from the other visit values.
 In that case change from baseline should be `NA`, though.
 Here's what I mean.

 ```r